loboris/ESP32_curl_example/README.md

 Execute menuconfig and configure your Serial flash config and other settings.
 Included *sdkconfig.defaults* sets some defaults to be used. **Custom partitions table is used!**

-Navigate to **Curl Example Configuration** and set your WiFi SSID and password, mail account user name and password, email recipient's mail address
+Navigate to **Curl Example Configuration** and set your WiFi SSID and password, mail account user name and password, email recipient's mail address.
+If using **GSM module**, configure GSM parameters.

 `make menuconfig`